ntanej3/IS590DT/README.md

 # IS590DT
-Special workshop on data mining by TA Yingjun.
+Special workshops on data mining by TA Yingjun.

+ - 09/25 DT inclass tutorial
+ - to be continued...